D3XX3R/starred/README.md

 - [howardchung/watchparty](https://github.com/howardchung/watchparty) – Watch anything together in-sync with your friends
 - [hydralauncher/hydra](https://github.com/hydralauncher/hydra) – Hydra Launcher is an open-source gaming platform created to be the single tool that you need
 - [iam4x/bobarr](https://github.com/iam4x/bobarr) – 🍿 The all-in-one alternative for Sonarr, Radarr, Jackett... with a VPN and running in docker
+- [idaho/hassio-trash-card](https://github.com/idaho/hassio-trash-card) – TrashCard - indicates what type of trash will be picked up next based on your calendar entries 🗑️
 - [ido-pluto/my-folder-online](https://github.com/ido-pluto/my-folder-online) – WebApp to share files peer-to-peer
 - [iffypixy/faceitperf](https://github.com/iffypixy/faceitperf) – A performance tracker for Counter-Strike players.
 - [immich-app/immich](https://github.com/immich-app/immich) – High performance self-hosted photo and video management solution.